glathoud/fext/README.md

 ## Destructuring (#18)

+Test run on the 2019-09-12:

-Without (implementation with intermediary variables, until 2019-09):
+Without (implementation with intermediary variables, as done until now):

 ```
 | Chromium 76 | 98.9 (0.6) | 100.0 (0.4) |    57.3 (0.2) |      0.5 (<0.1) |
 |             |  [7.79e+8] |   [7.87e+8] |     [4.51e+8] |       [4.28e+6] |
 ```

-With destructuring (#18), no need for intermediary variables anymore (2019-09 and afterwards):
+With destructuring (#18), no need for intermediary variables anymore:

 ```
 | Chromium 76 | 100.0 (0.3) |  95.3 (9.3) |    77.2 (0.2) |      0.7 (<0.1) |